mattst/sublime-single-trailing-new-line/README.md

 - Alternatively you can save the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to: `Packages/User/SingleTrailingNewLine.sublime-settings`

-When changing the settings make sure you use the *user settings file*.
+When changing the settings make sure you use the *user settings file* (the menu item is shown above.)

 There are 2 settings available: